Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "Is about self-control, honesty an’ endurance.
 Jus’ now, I could tell ‘ya had a quick lil’ panic ‘bout that hug.
 Gaoians ain’t normally that kinda nervous, *yijao?* But ‘ya wrassled it down.
 As ‘fer honesty?
 You din’t need ‘ta tell me half o’ what ‘ya did tonight."

-"That’s...Getting rid of all that felt like what I *needed* to do."
+"That’s...
+Getting rid of all that felt like what I *needed* to do."

 "See, an’ *that* right there is Stoneback honesty.
-As ‘fer endurance...You work hard, ‘yer well-trained, an’ after all the shit you’ve gone through, I think that bit’s proven.
+As ‘fer endurance...
+You work hard, ‘yer well-trained, an’ after all the shit you’ve gone through, I think that bit’s proven.
 So yeah.
 By my authority as Champion-Emeritus, an’ also ‘cuz I can wrassle Champion Finn down ten ways from yesterday, ‘yer an Associate of Stoneback now, if you wanna."

 "..But…" Bruuk felt himself *way* off-kilter from his sudden change in fortune.
 "I thought First RItes were dangerous…?"